Starting the Journey

 Individual tasks are too big

 CI means we are integrating partially completed features continuously.
 TDD helps us learn how to decompose tasks into very small, releasable changes that do not break existing behaviors.
 However, the initial habit is often to wait to integrate changes until they are “complete”.
 This results in large change-sets that are more difficult to code review.
 This makes code review take more time, requires more re-work, and reduces the ability of the reviewer to spot problems.
-Techniques such as Feature Toggles or Keystone Interfaces allow the release of incomplete features until they are ready and allow us to drive down the size of changes.
+Evolutionary coding methods allows the release of incomplete features until they are ready and allow us to drive down the size of changes.
 By focusing as a team to decompose tasks into hours of work rather than days and using engineering techniques to control release, we have improved clarity, smaller change-sets, and higher quality.

 Stories are too big & lack testable acceptance criteria